The programme MedMij

 Until 31 December 2019, the programme and the foundation coexisted.
 On 31 December 2019, the programme was discontinued and its tasks were incorporated into Stichting MedMij.
 As of 1 March 2020, Marc van Dijk has been appointed as CEO of Stichting MedMij.

-Director Marc van Dijk
+CEO Marc van Dijk

 ‘Based on my experience with and interest in ICT developments and innovation in healthcare, I became the director of MedMij.
 My biggest challenge is further optimizing digital data exchange between healthcare professionals and Personal Health Environments (PHEs).
 As a connector, I like to commit myself to that.
 I see enormous potential of PHEs with the MedMij label for every resident of the Netherlands.’